slawosz/slawosz.github.com/_posts/2019-10-14-monitoring-web-application-response-times-with-kibana.md

 ## Which metric should I use and why percentiles?

 The best metric in most scenarios is using response time percentiles.
-For those who don't know, percentiles are statistical measurements based on Gaussian normal distribution.
+Percentiles are statistical measurements based on Gaussian normal distribution.
 Fortunately, we don't need to calculate anything.
-However, if you would like to learn more, you can read about it on Wikipedia.
-For this article and real life, percentile splits sorted set of values into two sub-sets.
-Percentile number, lets call it X, denotes how many percent of all original sets elements are in first set.
-Then, the biggest value of this set is value of percentile X. For example, in sets of requests, if we say 90th percentile of our request time is 200ms, this means that 90% of requests are faster than 200 ms. In other words, 9 of 10 users has an acceptable (200 ms) response time.
+To learn more, you can read about on topic on Wikipedia.
+For this article and real life, to find given percentile `X` split sorted set of values into two sub-sets.
+Percentile value `X`, denotes how many percent of all original sets elements are in first set.
+Then, the biggest value of this set is value of percentile `X`.
+For example, in sets of requests, if we say 90th percentile of our request time is 200ms, this means that 90% of requests are faster than 200 ms. In other words, 9 of 10 users has an acceptable (200 ms) response time.

 ## Why not average?